 time.
 For example,

-(play (scale 0.5 (sim (note c4 q) (note d4 i))))
+(play (scale 0.5 (sim (note c4 q) (note d4 i))))will play both notes starting at the same time.

 is: evaluate each behavior at the